Lascorbe/CocoaConferences/README.md

 All-English conferences for **Cocoa** developers.

-Ticket prices range from low to heigh, usually this is student, early bird, conference only, full ticket
+Ticket costs range from low to heigh.
+The most common way of pricing is: "*student*", "*early bird*", "*conference only*", "*full ticket (including workshops)*", "*full ticket including accommodation*".

 ### Cocoa-only